Webhook File to URL

 Webhook files arrive in several forms, but the next API still wants one URL.

-Some webhooks include a temporary attachment link, some include Base64 content, and some require you to download the file first.
+Some webhooks include a temporary attachment link, some include file bytes or buffer data, some include Base64 JSON, and some only give a remote URL you must fetch first.

 01